Unveiling the Impact of iSDA's Rice Harvest Data Survey in Mwea, Kenya

 Yield distribution for Virtual Agronomist (VA) and Farmer Practice (FP)

-It was also found that farmers using Virtual Agronomist spent significantly less on fertiliser compared to farmers using their own practice, with an average of $215 per hectare compared to $485 per hectare respectively.
-This 56% reduction in fertiliser expenditure led to a substantial increase in profitability for Virtual Agronomist farmers.
-While yield improvements were modest, the average profit increased by 35%, from $2,300 per hectare with traditional methods to $3,120 per hectare with Virtual Agronomist.
+It was also found that farmers using Virtual Agronomist spent 15% more on fertiliser compared to farmers using their own practice.
+While yield improvements were modest, the average profit of this already high yielding system increased by 21%, from $2,720 per hectare with traditional methods to $3,290 per hectare with Virtual Agronomist.

 Profit distribution for Virtual Agronomist (VA) and Farmer Practice (FP)